 Frequently Asked Questions (FAQs) About Setting Up a 401(k)

 Setting up a 401(k) for your small business may spark questions from you and your employees.
-We’ve answered the most common below and encourage you to post additional questions to our forum.
+We’ve answered the most common questions below.

 Can my employees take money out of their 401(k)?